A prewar pitcher, Emerson Dickman was a fastballing, curveballing right-handed reliever for the Red Sox.

 Dickman was a physical training instructor, keeping cadets fit, he said, with “Gene Tunney tactics.”
 He also coached baseball at the academy.
 It was a nine to five life.
 He’d leave their apartment in nearby Great Neck and head to the academy.
 Connie would go into New York City for modeling assignments.
 They couple had two sons (Emerson and Robert) during the war.
 Before the war ended, he was transferred to Hawaii for a period of time.

 Dickman told a reporter from The Sporting News that he wanted to get into advertising after the war.
 In a feature article on his wife, he told the writer that he wanted to open a restaurant or a sporting goods store.
 What he didn’t do was return to professional baseball, but he did play semipro ball in the New York City area.

 Dickman coached baseball at Princeton from 1949 to 1951.
 The Tigers won the Eastern Intercontinental Baseball League all three years.
 They made their only appearance in the College World Series in 1951 before losing to USC and Tennessee.
-Dick Sisler was among Dickman’s players and thought that coaching was more of an avocation than a job for the former pitcher.
+Dave Sisler was among Dickman’s players and thought that coaching was more of an avocation than a job for the former pitcher.